New Ticket Tickets Wiki Browse Source Timeline Roadmap Ticket Reports Search

 I see what you mean; it's a bit of a kludge.
 But I like it better.
 I'll work on that.

-• Summary changed from p5-libwww-perl: new version 6.01, which is now in multiple modules distributed separately to p5-libwww-perl: new version 6.02, which is now in multiple modules distributed separately
+Summary: p5-libwww-perl: new version 6.01, which is now in multiple modules distributed separatelyp5-libwww-perl: new version 6.02, which is now in multiple modules distributed separately

 Caught one more wrinkle at the last minute.
 Since libwww-perl 6.02 was released, Mr. Aas has decided to distribute LWP-UserAgent-https separately as well.
 So, one more port...